 Power BI Premium is the enterprise version of this BI software.
 The pricing is not available on the Microsoft website, but it’s expensive.
 Other online resources suggest it starts around $5k per month, which definitely isn’t for everyone.
 So for the purposes of this review, we’ll focus on the Power BI Pro version—the cost-effective solution.

-Even at such a low price point, Microsoft Power BI Pro delivers.
+And don’t be fooled by the price point.
+It’s still a very powerful software.
 It’s easy for anyone to share and collaborate using interactive data visualizations for self-service analytics.

 Microsoft ensures that your data is always secure and compliant, even when you export it.